Basement Waterproofing Toronto

 - Downspouts are not always enough on their own.
 Consider downspout extenders where needed.

-Interior systems can be part of the waterproofing solution if the home or building is prone to water seepage problems.
+Interior systems can be part of the leaky basement waterproofing solution if the home or building is prone to water seepage problems.
 This method of waterproofing is also recommended for homeowners who do not have access to their exterior foundation wall.

 Working in tandem with exterior waterproofing systems, interior drainage systems keep water levels from rising above the basement floor.
 Sump wells are used to collect water that is pumped out and away from the home, keeping your basement dry.
-These interior systems can be installed along the perimeter of the interior walls of your home’s foundation.
-Interior drainage systems are perfect for homes that are surrounded by high water tables or have frequent basement water issues.
+These interior basement waterproofing systems can be installed along the perimeter of the interior walls of your home’s foundation.
+Interior drainage systems are perfect for homes that are surrounded by high water tables or have frequent wet basement issues.

 With the installation of materials such as drip moldings, wall vapor barriers, and retarders, the unwanted water is collected and then drained to a sump pump, which pumps the water out of the basement.
 A battery backup system is installed to provide coverage during any power outage situations.